zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-configuration-files.md

 ![The Web Content System Settings entry has the back-end ID com.liferay.journal.configuration.JournalServiceConfiguration.](./system-settings-configuration-files/images/01.png)

 The system enforces the configuration file's name.
-If you edit the name, the link to the configuration entry is broken and further customization will never take effect.
+If you edit the name, the link to the configuration entry is broken and further customization never takes effect.
 The only exception is for [Factory Configuration](./factory-configuration.md), where a unique subname can be provided in some cases.

 ## Key/Value Syntax